 Coming at the criticism another way, J. Vernon McGee, in his Thru the Bible commentary, transfers the whole story into the New Testament world by mentioning that the people of Gadara, whom Jesus encountered when He cast a host of demons out of the Gadarene demonic and into a herd of swine (Mark 5:1-20), were the descendants of the tribe of Gad that had once settled in that general area.
 McGee writes: “Now who are the Gadarenes?
 They are the tribe of Gad, living on the wrong side of the Jordan River.
 And when Jesus came to them, He found them in the pig business, you remember.
 And when He healed the demon-possessed man, the Gadarenes asked the Lord Jesus to leave their country!
 They had gotten into a sad condition.
 This always happens to the child of God who fails to cross Jordan and get into the Land of Promise.”

 As you can see, the camps on both sides of the debate make good arguments to support their cases.
 I myself probably tend to favor the interpretation that all those who settled on the east side of the Jordan missed God’s fullest slate of blessings upon their lives.
-Could what they did be classified as “sin”?
-I wouldn’t call it that, but I do suspect that they somehow missed out on the highest and best that God had in mind for them.
+But should we classify their decision as “sin”?
+I’m not sure that I would call it that, but I do suspect that they somehow missed out on the highest and best that God had in mind for them.